 The last three months can be a pivotal time of year.
 Vacations are finished.
 The press of work and the hustle for families have returned.
 It’s easy to get lost in what is right in front of you instead of concentrating on your end-of-year goals.
 Don’t let that happen.
 Engaged teams emerge or vanish in opportunities like this.

 Team Engagement is the pinnacle of leadership.
-It’s the end result of a process that guides each person to their place on the team, so that they can find their personal fulfillment in the team’s success.
+It’s the end result of a process that guides each person to their place on the team so that they can find their personal fulfillment in the team’s success.
 This makes Team Engagement a completely different beast than Team Building.

 Employee Engagement is about the individual and how that team member finds personal fulfillment at work.
 An engaged employee is more likely to be able to contribute to an engaged team which makes your focus on the employee important.
-To get to Employee Engagement a manager needs to spend one-on-one time with an employee to understand from where that personal fulfill can come.
+To get to Employee Engagement a manager needs to spend one-on-one time with an employee to understand from where that personal fulfillment can come.
 Employee Engagement answers the question: “What do these people need?”

 There are three signs of Team Engagement:

 Your first assignment is to reflect on the level of truth for you Awesome Leader in each of the three signs of Team Engagement.
 Think about how that truth came to be.
-Think about how happy you are with situation.
+Think about how happy you are with the situation.
 Think about where you would like that to be by the end of the year.